blitz-js/drafts/architecture.md

 }
 ```

-## Authentication
+## 5. Authentication

 We are working on an authentication system that's highly secure and deeply integrated with Blitz.
 We will use Passport.js so you can use any of its strategies for identity verification.
-And for session management, we are building an advanced custom solution that has many features such as session timeout, session revocation, and anonymous session data that can be transferred to an authenticated session.
+Then we are building an advanced solution for session management that has many features such as session timeout, session revocation, and anonymous session data that can be transferred to an authenticated session.
 Also it will automatically prevent against CSRF, XSS, and database session theft.

 Blitz will automatically provide the authenticated session data to queries and mutations via the context argument.

 We will later post a separate RFC with all the details on this.

-## Why not MVC?
+## 6. Why not MVC?

 The Model-View-Controller (MVC) pattern was designed for building graphical user interfaces where each UI component has its own model, view, and controller, *not as an overall application architecture*.

 MVC has many problems when used as an app architecture such as too much boilerplate, too much indirection, controllers are not composable, confusion on where specific code should live, etc.

 In MVC apps, Controllers are mainly responsible for taking an HTTP request and connecting it to the appropriate code for handling the request.
-We've totally eliminated the need for controllers because, with the RPC pattern, you are executing functions directly.
+We've totally eliminated the need for controllers because, with the RPC pattern, you are simply executing functions.

-## Why not GraphQL?
+## 7. Why not GraphQL?

 GraphQL is a great technology, but it's not great as the backbone for apps that are monolithic, fullstack, and serverless.